Model 500 telephone: Construction

 The 500-type telephone consists of a rotary dial, a handset cradle, switch hook, and a handset (sometimes called the receiver) wired to the base and has a molded plastic housing covering a steel chassis.
 The user interface consists of only the dial and switch hook buttons.
 No other components, switches, or controls are necessary, except a loudness control for the ringer, which is accessible on the bottom of the phone.
 The handset cradle is a molded part of the housing, formed of two U-shaped chairs that cradle the handset's handle between the receiver and the transmitter cups.
 Each side of the cradle has a round plastic plunger positioned above a pair of levers connected in a spring-loaded yoke that operated the hook switch; pressing the plungers down, end the call, and place the phone on hook.
 The plastic face of the dial under and surrounding the finger wheel is a part of the dial assembly and is exposed through the circular opening in the housing.
 On the bottom, the flat steel plate of the chassis is exposed.
 The handset cord exits from the left side of the housing at the base, and the line cord emerges from the rear at the base.

-Internally, the phone contains circuitry composed of many passive electrical, electronic, and mechanical components.
-The set needs no separate power supply as it is received transmitter current from the telephone line; when it is on hook and not ringing, it uses no power, as the ringer is isolated with a capacitor from the direct current (DC) potential of the local loop.
+The telephone contains circuitry composed of many passive electrical, electronic, and mechanical components.
+The set does not require a separate power supply as it is receiving transmitter current from the telephone line; when it is on hook and not ringing, it uses no power, as the ringing bridge includes a capacitor for blocking direct current (DC) from the local loop.

-The most complex part is the rotary dial mechanism, an assembly of gears, cams, springs, and electrical contacts which mechanically generate a timed train of line loop-break pulses when the dial finger wheel is released after rotation.
-During the period of dial rotation, the receiver is shunted to avoid hearing the dial pulses.
+The most complex part is the rotary dial mechanism, an assembly of gears, cams, springs, and electrical contacts which mechanically generate a timed train of line loop-break pulses when the dial finger wheel is released after windup.
+During the period of dial windup and return, the receiver is shunted to avoid hearing the dial pulses.